 Key Facts & Summary

-- The guilds of arts and crafts, or more simply, guilds, were associations created in the XII century in many European cities in order to regulate and protect the activities of people belonging to the same professional category.
+- The guilds of arts and crafts, or more simply, guilds, were associations created in the 12th century in many European cities in order to regulate and protect the activities of people belonging to the same professional category.

 - Guilds slowly disappeared with the introduction of the capitalist system.

 Already in the Roman era, associations of people practicing the same trade are attested: in the first century, they actively participated in the political life of the city (as shown by the electoral graffiti of Pompeii), but later, they represented a rather effective instrument of local control for the imperial power.
 These were particularly important in Ostia, the port of Rome.